frankeverdij/docker-irixinstall/README.rst

 A docker image with support for installing SGI systems from the net with IRIX.

-Debian Stretch-slim is used as parent image for the container.
+Debian Buster-slim is used as parent image for the container.
 The container will be about 150Mb big.
-Alternatively, Ubuntu 16.04 will also work.

 Build
 =====